amirkhojasteh70/Arc-Video/README.md

 Using Circle Wallets to Send and Manage USDC
 How Circle Paymaster Works
- Introducing Circle Paymaster – Pay Gas Fees with USDC
+ Introducing Circle Paymaster – Pay Gas Fees with USDC What are Stablecoins?
+Are Stablecoins the Internet’s Financial Infrastructure?
+What is USDC?
+How USDC Works Onchain
+How USDC Works On Ethereum: ERC-20 Token Standard